litterat/litterat/litterat-bind/README.md

 It is not a serialization library in itself, but a way of describing how a class should be serialized.
 It is based on a discussion on the Java Amber mailing on [embedded-projection pairs](https://mail.openjdk.java.net/pipermail/amber-dev/2020-August/006445.html) and [object classification](https://mail.openjdk.java.net/pipermail/amber-dev/2020-August/006492.html).

 The library is used to generate a class descriptor which can be used to for data extraction from objects.
 The aim for the library is that is possible to write mappings between objects and data simply.
-For example the sample PepArrayMapper is used as follows:
+For example the sample ArrayMapper is used as follows:

 ```java